 2. Poor sleep has been linked to serious pregnancy complications.

 It’s estimated that 10% of pregnant women suffer from sleep apnea (frequent disruptions of breathing during sleep that can wake you up multiple times per night).
 Here’s what happens: The continual interruptions of sleep apnea trigger spikes in blood pressure, which in turn reduce the volume of blood pumped by the heart.
 This may mean that blood flow to the placenta is compromised, potentially compromising good growth.
 A 2015 study found that the fetuses of women with sleep apnea showed signs of a condition called placental hypoxia—or inadequate level of oxygen in the blood.
 It’s been implicated in growth delays and fetal distress.

 Poor sleep may also inhibit the production of growth hormone (which happens naturally during your sleeping hours).
 In pregnancy, less growth hormone may also impact fetal growth.

 Finally, it’s been well understood scientifically for some time that people who get inadequate amounts of sleep are more likely to gain excess weight, leading to metabolic issues like diabetes.
 When you’re pregnant, altered, reduced, and inadequate sleep leaves you more vulnerable to developing gestational diabetes.
 In itself, gestational diabetes can lead to low birth weight and other complications.
 And while the evidence isn’t completely clear, it may also be linked to your baby’s eventual risk of obesity.

 How to Improve Your Sleep-for-Two IQ

 Okay, so it’s clear you need to improve your sleep while you’re pregnant as best you can.
 First off, try not to worry too much about the potential harms.
-While it’s smart to know the facts, stressing over them can have the opposite effect that you want, which is to relax and rest.
+While it’s smart to know the facts, stressing over them can have the opposite effect that you want, which is to rest and relax.

-But most importantly, get rest, however and whenever you can.
+Most importantly, get rest however and whenever you can.